AlibabaCloudDocs/oss/intl.en-US/Console User Guide/Manage buckets/Data Processing/Configure decompression rules for ZIP packages.md

 1. Log on to the [OSS console](https://oss.console.aliyun.com/).

-2. In the left-side navigation pane, click **Buckets**.
-On the Buckets page, click the name of the bucket to which you want to upload objects.
+2. Click **Buckets**, and then click the name of the target bucket.

 3. In the left-side navigation pane, choose **Data Processing** \> **Decompress ZIP Package**.